-- (a) the offeror; - (b) the offeree company; - (c) a company which is an associate of the offeror or the offeree company by virtue of paragraph (1) of the definition of associate; - (d) a financial or professional adviser to the offeror or the offeree company, to a company which is an associate of the offeror or offeree company by virtue of paragraph (1) of the definition of associate or to a person acting in concert with an offeror or with the directors of the offeree company, and persons controlling#, controlled by or under the same control as any such adviser (except for an exempt principal trader or an exempt fund manager); and - (e) any other person acting in concert with the offeror or the offeree company.
+- (c) a company which is an associate of the offeror or the offeree company by virtue of paragraph (1) of the definition of associate; - (d) a financial or professional adviser to the offeror or the offeree company, to a company which is an associate of the offeror or offeree company by virtue of paragraph (1) of the definition of associate or to a person acting in concert with an offeror or with the directors of the offeree company, and persons controlling#, controlled by or under the same control as any such adviser (except for an exempt principal trader or an exempt fund manager); and - (e) any other person acting in concert with the offeror or the offeree company. - # See Note 1 at the end of the definitions.

-1 Relevant securities
+1. Relevant securities